zero-to-mastery/JS_Fun_Practice/README.md

 # js-function-fun

-A list of small & fun functional programming exercises in JavaScript
+A list of small & fun functional programming exercises in JavaScript.

 ## Contributing